JBlitzar/guess-the-song/README.md

 Visit [https://jblitzar.github.io/guess-the-song/](https://jblitzar.github.io/guess-the-song/)!
 It will request oath scope access using the Spotify API.
 Go ahead and click through.
 Then select which option you want.
 Finally, click start.
 The instructions should take you from there.

 If you're reviewing this and get an error, please open console!
-This is going to sound really bad, but I reproduction is hard.
+This is going to sound really bad, but reproduction has been hard.
+I've been through like three rounds of review.
 I'm not resubmitting blindly; I actually believe the errors are fixed each time.
 Then again, you're moderators, not QA.
 It's my job to get my act together.
+I'm trying my best, thanks for all your patience.

 ## AI